 Perhaps, SEPULTURA's first two releases fits the category, here, judging through the whole artistic presentation ; Antichristian/demonic album covers and lyrics, high speed riffs and the wild vocal delivery.

 All of the above checked and there we have it!
-Demo#1 ; "Bestial Devastation" EP both dated back in 1985 and "Morbid Visions" from 1986 should be considered closer to the first wave of black metal side, musically and conceptually speaking, than the average Thrash Metal usually practiced in the mid of the 80's.
+Demo#1 ; "Bestial Devastation" EP both dated back in 1985 and the "Morbid Visions" album from 1986 should be considered closer to the first wave of black metal side, musically and conceptually speaking, than the average Thrash Metal usually practiced in the mid of the 80's.

-Also, we have Max Cavalera describing in an interview, how they were struggling to hand-made their own bullet-belts in order to catch-up with the overall look in the most black metal fashion for the band's first promotional photos, at that time.
+Also, we have Max Cavalera, describing in an interview, how they were struggling to hand-made their own bullet-belts in order to catch-up with the overall look in the most black metal fashion for the band's first promotional photos, at that time.

-Con-national SARCÓFAGO was formed by "Wagner" Antichrist Lamounier back in 1985, as he left SEPULTURA after his contribution as vocalist on their demo, and had a huge impact on the black metal development, especially for the musicians from the Norwegian scene.
+Con-national band SARCÓFAGO was formed by "Wagner" Antichrist Lamounier back in 1985, as he left SEPULTURA after his contribution as the vocalist on their demo, and had a huge impact on the black metal development, especially for the musicians from the Norwegian scene.

 SARCÓFAGO released the milestone "I.N.R.I." album in 1987 followed by the "Rotting" EP as of 1989 and the "Laws of the Scourge" LP back in 1991.